cluekitty/mf/docs/bugs_and_glitches.md

 - Samus can push away from ledges during the atmospheric stabilizer messages
 - Hornoads can float after jumping into a wall
 - Diagonal aim can get stuck if `L` is released when starting to run
+- The first frame of power bomb explosions has a visual bug

 ### Oversights and Design Flaws